Abutia Kpota

 Abutia-Kpota is a farming community located at South-Western part of Ho, the capital town of Volta Region, Ghana.
-Abutia Kpota is one of the towns within the Ho West Parliamentary Constituency.
+Abutia Kpota is one of the towns in the Ho West District.
 The town is near the Kalapa Re-source Reserve.

-People
+History

 Abutia Kpota is one of the numerous settler towns in the Abutia Traditional Area.
 The people of Abutia belong to the Eʋedome group of the Eʋes.
-Abutia has 3 ain traditional towns which are Abutia Kloe, Abutia Agove and Abutia Teti.
-The Paramount Chief of Abutia is from Abutia Teti with divisional Chiefs from Abutia Kloe and Abutia Agove.
-All Chiefs in the Abutia Paramountcy pays allegiance to the Paramount Chief called Togbega Abutia Kodzo Gidi IV.
+Abutia has traditional towns which are Abutia Kloe, Abutia Kissifli and Abutia Teti.

-The majority of them are Christians, whilst a few are traditionalist. in the past, there were some Muslims too, but for now, they have dissolved into the ewe tribe.
+As at 2025, the Chief of Abutia-Kpota is Togbe Tsali IV.